-Different Phenotype-Fitness Mappings (Jones and Forrest, 1995)
+Different Types of Problems (Phenotype-Fitness Mappings; Jones and Forrest, 1995)

-- Class 1: Fitness difference to optimal solution is positively correlated with the distance to optimal solution.
-Structure of the search space guides local search methods to the optimal solution → easy for mutationbased search. - Class 2: No correlation between fitness difference and distance to optimal solution.
-Structure of the search space provides no information for guided search methods → difficult for guided search methods. - Class 3: Fitness difference is negatively correlated to distance to optimal solution.
-Structure of search space misleads local search methods to sub-optimal solutions → deceptive problems
+- Class 1: Fitnes difference to optimal solution is positively correlated with the distance to optimal solution.
+Structure of the search space guides local search methods to the optimal solution $\rightarrow$ easy for mutation-based search. - Class 2: No correlation between fitness difference and distance to optimal solution.
+Structure of the search space provides no information for guided search methods $\rightarrow$ difficult for guided search methods. - Class 3: Fitness difference is negatively correlated to distance to optimal solution.
+Structure of search space misleads local search methods to sub-optimal solutions $\rightarrow$ deceptive problems representations on genotypephenotype mappings